 Wine collections have exacting insurance needs that are typically approached in one of two ways, including:

-At FACE, Fine Art Collectibles Enterprises, our wine collection insurance professionals share the collector’s enthusiasm for his or her diverse collection, and we’re committed to helping you protect each and every one of your bottles – to ensure that each preserves its value and is enjoyed at its peak.
-Because you’re serious about your collection, we’re serious about crafting robust insurance coverage for your carefully curated collection.
-We have the experience, passion, and resources to help, so please don’t wait to obtain the coverage you need by contacting FACE today.
+At FACE Insurance, our robust wine collection insurance professionals share the collector’s enthusiasm for his or her diverse collection, and we’re committed to helping you protect each and every one of your bottles – to ensure that each preserves its value and is enjoyed at its peak.
+Because you’re serious about your collection, we’re serious about crafting the best insurance coverage for your carefully curated collection.
+We have the experience, passion, and resources to help, so please don’t wait to obtain the best coverage you need by contacting FACE today.

 Your should contact the police as soon as possible.
 The quicker you act, the faster the authorities will be able to collect information regarding your stolen item.
 Your insurance agent should also be notified right after you have made contact with the police.

 The most common way art is stolen is Burglary.
 It’s important that your installations have proper security in order to prevent these crimes from happening.
 Its also very important to make sure that the staff you higher to give your building maintenance has a clean record and has no criminal history.

 Its responsibility of the insurance carrier to work with the FBI to recover the art that was stolen.
 It’s possible that you may be asked to work with the corresponding authority.